haijunsu-osu/robot_pick_place/README.md

 ## Materials Required
 ### LeRobot SO-ARM 101 Follower Arm
+The SO-101 is a 6-DOF educational robot arm designed for automation and robotics research.
+It features Feetech STS 3215 bus servos for precise control and supports serial communication for easy integration with Python.
 - 6 DOF: 5 for the arm, 1 for the gripper.
 Six motors: STS3215 12V, 1/345 gearing
 - Price: $190, Ships from the US.
 - Order: [SO-ARM101 Follower Only](https://partabot.com/products/so-arm101-follower-only?variant=43200383549555)